 Conversely, the chamfer is not so great that too small an under head bearing area results and the bolt head embeds into the clamped material.

-slotted holes, which can greatly reduce the bearing area under the head or nut, are avoided.
+Slotted holes, which can greatly reduce the bearing area under the head or nut, are avoided.

 Thread Engagement

-The minimum acceptable thread engagement of high strength steel or titanium fastener is 0.8 times the nominal diameter of the fastener.
-At least 1.5d thread engagement should be used for such fastener used in aluminium tapped holes, even if wire thread inserts (e.g. helicoils) are used.
+The minimum acceptable thread engagement of high strength steel or titanium fastener is 0,8 times the nominal diameter of the fastener.
+It is important to use at least 1,5d thread engagement for such fastener used in aluminium tapped holes, even if wire thread inserts (e.g. helicoils) are used.

 Lubrication Migration